NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/04_writing-av-metadata.md

 The first question we need to address is: *why are you trying to modify metadata?*

-For this workshop, we will be working with individual test files, which is less likely to be the best way forward at your residencies.
+For this workshop, we will be working with writing metada to individual test files.
+This is not necessarily the scenario you'll be faced with during your residencies.
 Hopefully, any writing of metadata would be done by batch (preferably scripted or using an existing tool) as part of a workflow dictated by policy.

 ### DISCUSSION: Sharing metadata modification scenarios